JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 Well now we come to the easy questions.
 Why is faith precious in the eye of god?
 It's literally the only thing keeping him alive.
-And by this I mean alive in the minds of the people, I don't want to start a discussion on the actual existence of god (though you may be abl to guess my stance on the subject).
+And by this I mean alive in the minds of the people, I don't want to start a discussion on the actual existence of god (though you may be able to guess my stance on the subject).

-If no one today believed blindly in the miracles of Jesus and the existance of god today then no one would believe in Christianity at all.
+If no one today believed blindly in the miracles of Jesus and the existence of god today then no one would believe in Christianity at all.
-If there were whitnesses to those miracles they are not alive anymore.
+If there were witnesses to those miracles they are not alive anymore.
 It seems in recent years (the last 2000 years) Jesus and god have, for the most part, satisfied themselves by creating small miracles in a style where it may as well have been natural events.
 No big public appearances, no man walking on water or spontaneous whine.
-Thus bind beliefe is all thats left.
+Thus bind believe is all thats left.

 > To start out, it’s worth noting that treating Christian faith as different from proof doesn’t mean it’s antithetical to evidence and reason.
 > Christianity is a faith that claims to be rooted in history, not abstract philosophy.